kintone-labs/kintone-ui-component/docs/document_en/docs/guides/search-box-customization.md

 The Button component can specify a click event.
 In this case, the following process is added.

-- When you click a button, check whether the characters entered are full-width or not.
+- When you click a button, check if there is a value in the text box.
-- If the input value is not a full-width character, assign the error message to the error property and display it.
+- If the input value is blank, assign the error message to the error property and display it.
-- Initialize the display message by substituting the empty character in the error property.
+- Hide the error message by setting the error property to an empty string.

 ```javascript
 const button = new Kuc.Button({